Site #9 of 160 – Normandale “Ghost Town”

 However, the foundry’s success was short lived.
 By 1847 the timber and bog ore resources ran out.
 Van Norman left Normandale in 1859 and moved over 350km away to Marmora where he started another iron-making establishment.
 This was the end for Van Norman because Marmora ore was more difficult to work with due to its high sulphur content.
 Normandale couldn’t compete with the cheaper imported British ore.
 The harbour was too small for larger fishing boats and without the peat bogs and timber, the village’s lifelines expired.

 Nothing is left of the Van Norman Company other than slag fragments, by-products of iron production, found in the river.
 Mill Lane, where the foundry once stood, is now a tree-filled area, visible on the screenshot of Google Maps.
-You can understand why Normandale has been dubbed a ghost town.
+You can easily see why it’s been dubbed the Normandale ghost town.